jamco88/DENG4_Spark/Readme.md

     * Converted the two log files into 4 dimension and 1 fact table
     * Wrote these tables to S3

 By using the Star Schema (as defined below) this will allow the team at Sparkify to easily drill down by song, artist and user.
-They will be able to understand how user behaviour changes over time fairly easily - user, song, artists and time (our fact tables) can be investigated with reference to the songplays dimensional table.
+They will be able to understand how user behaviour changes over time fairly easily - user, song, artists and time (our dimension tables) can be investigated with reference to the songplays fact table.
 A big improvement on messy json!

 ## How to use